 - ‘Wiped his moustaches’ — this word has evolved in the opposite direction of trousers (which were once considered plural, now considered singular, often called ‘trouser’).

-- ‘Chaps’ now refers almost exclusively to the butt-less leather trousers, sometimes worn by gay men on the prowl.
+- ‘Chaps’ now refers almost exclusively to the butt-less leather trousers.
 Back then the word referred to the same leggings and belt, but not in place of butt-covering attire.
 The word was pronounced ‘shaps’, fyi.

 Narration In “The Fly”